leosantos2003/CS-Student-Simulator/README.md

 ## About

+**IMPORTANT**: This game was made during a 24-hour GameJam.
+Its theme was deliberately comical, intended to entertain the participating students.
+Therefore, please do not take its theme too seriously.

 In "Computer Science Student Simulator", you control a character who must survive in a hostile environment, not by fighting monsters, but by fighting their own "vices".
 The goal is to keep their status bars - Stamina and Strength - full while avoiding capture by the relentless Inspector General.

 To recharge their status bars, the player must take risks by visiting cigarettes and pull-up bars scattered throughout the map.
 Each visit is a gamble, as it can put them directly in the inspector's crosshairs.